dimitymiller/openset_vlms/detection/README.md

 Here we briefly outline how to use this repository to reproduce the object detection results in the paper, as well as how to test new open vocabulary object detectors.

+**Note: This is the first push of code related to the paper and will allow you to reproduce the results in the paper.
+An updated version of the code that is easier to interface your own methods with will be available by November.**

 ## Testing Protocol
 For testing on COCO, we provide ```test_protocol/coco_image_labels.json``` to detail the class text labels to test each image with.
 It has the following format:
 ```